 Your hair quality, strength, and growth tell a lot about your health.

 When you’re in good health, your hair will grow strong, shiny, and quickly.
-Continue reading to learn which foods you should be eating more of.
+Continue reading to learn which foods and supplements will give your hair a boost.

 How long will your dreads be in the first year?

 During the first year, you can expect your dreads to shrink (oftentimes a significant amount).
-Your hair strands go through constant back and forth movements to achieve their mature matted stage.
-The looping, irregular knots, and shrinkage are part of the process your hair needs to form properly.
-After the initial months, they will start thickening and shaping up.
+Your hair strands go through constant back-and-forth movements to achieve maturity.

-In the meantime, your hair is still growing at the same rate but it’s just going through the motions of knotting so you won’t see them getting longer.
+In the meantime, your hair will still be growing at the same rate as usual but remember that it’s just going through the motions of knotting so you won’t see them getting longer.

-From the first year (or second) on, you will start to gain length.
-People will say that during this stage, their hair starts growing at “super-speed.”
+From the first year (or second) forward, you will gain noticeable length.
+A lot of people say that this is when their hair starts growing at “super speed.”
+I couldn’t agree more.
+That has certainly been the case for me.

 I should note that all your locs won’t shrink nor grow evenly.
 You will probably have a select few that are much longer or shorter than the rest.

-There’s no accurate way to say how much your dreads will shrink since everyone’s process is different, but don’t get discouraged in the beginning and get excited for the growth that is yet to come.
-It’s a long-term commitment, remember?
+There’s no accurate way to predict how much your dreads will shrink since everyone’s process is different, but don’t get discouraged in the beginning and get excited for the growth that is yet to come.

 How to make your short dreads grow faster naturally